AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Spoke VPC CIDR Customization** allows you to specify what to program to a Spoke VPC route tables and ignore any learned routes propagated from on-prem.
 One use case of this feature is for a Spoke VPC that is customer facing and your customer is propagating routes that may conflict with your on-prem routes.
 To learn more, refer to `this link. <https://docs.aviatrix.com/HowTos/gateway.html#customize-spoke-vpc-routes>`_

+- **Palo Alto VM-Series instance launch** can be done from the Aviatrix Controller console.
+This simplifies the VM-Series integration into Transit DMZ.
+To launch, go to Transit DMZ -> Preparation, follow the instructions to launch VM-Series instance.
+Note you must first subscribe the VM-Series AMI from AWS Marketplace.

 2. Multi Cloud
 ----------------